ntoll/BFD/docs/query.md

 When writing strings, enclose them within double quotes.

-* Equality: `library/title = "Moby Dick"` will return all objects with the `library/title` tag whose value is exactly `"Moby Dick"`.
+* Equality: `library/title is "Moby Dick"` will return all objects with the `library/title` tag whose value is exactly `"Moby Dick"`.
-* Inequality: `library/author != "Terry Jones"` will return all objects with the `library/author` tag whose value is not `"Terry Jones"`.
+* Case insensitive equality: `library/author iis "moby dick"` will return all objects with the `library/title` tag whose value is a case insensitive match for `"moby dick"`.
 * Text matching: `library/summary matches "whales"` will return all objects with the `library/summary` tag whose value contains a case-sensitive match of the word `"whales"`.